-Edale has great facilities for the beginning and end of your walk.
+Edale has great facilities for the beginning and end of your walk up Grindslow Knoll.
 There are two pubs that serve food (Ramblers Inn and Nags Head), a great cafe next to the train station and further shops down the other end of the village.

 Other useful information

-- Edale is a popular place for walkers so if you can plan your visit for mid-week or even the winter months it will be quieter.
+- Edale is a popular place for walkers so if you can plan your visit for mid-week or even the shoulder months it will be quieter.

-- Kinder plateau is very exposed and the wind can make it colder so remember to pack some warm layers to put on at the top.
+- Kinder plateau is very exposed and the wind can make it colder so remember to pack some warm layers to put on at the top of Ringing Roger path.

 - I recommend you take a paper map and compass (see below).

 Check the weather for your walk location and hills

 - Met Office weather for the Peak District

 - Met Office weather for Kinder Low (on the plateau of Kinder Scout)